-Bear practices writing her J’s with a printable from the blog 3 Dinosaurs . . .
+The tracing printable is from the blog 3 Dinosaurs . . .

-Her rainbow writing from Time 4 Kindergarten . . .
+Letter writing, or rainbow writing, from Time 4 Kindergarten . . .

 I was inspired by No Time for Flash Cards for this activity.
 I saw jelly beans, and I knew I needed to look no further.
 It’s a super simple activity and one that the girls just loved.
 The hardest part was keeping from eating all the jelly beans.
 Ok, and me too 😉